jasonli-lijie/pycobol2csv/README.md

 - config_file: csv configuration filename, refer to csv_config.json
 - codepage: codepage for edibic, refer to https://docs.python.org/3.7/library/codecs.html#standard-encodings for details

+# test data

+2 sets of test data have been created from scratch.
+Each set includes a copybook and an EBCDIC data file.

 Repo: https://github.com/jasonli-lijie/pycobol2csv